Liberty Theatre: Preservation attempts

 The 42nd Street Development Corporation had been formed in 1976 to discuss plans for redeveloping Times Square.
 The same year, the City University of New York's Graduate Center hosted an exhibition with photographs of the Liberty and other theaters to advocate for the area's restoration.
 One plan for the site, in 1978, called for razing several buildings in the area, including the Liberty, to create a park.
 The New York City government announced the City at 42nd Street plan in December 1979 as part of a proposal to restore the section of West 42nd Street around Times Square.
 Under the plan, five theaters would be converted back to legitimate use, and the facades of three other theaters, including the Liberty, would be restored.
 The Liberty's large stage made it suitable for dance companies.
-Mayor Ed Koch wavered in his support of the plan, referring to it as a "Disneyland on 42nd Street".
+Mayor Ed Koch wavered in his support of the plan, criticizing it as a "Disneyland on 42nd Street".

 Subsequently, Hugh Hardy conducted a report on 42nd Street's theaters in 1980.
-His report helped motivate the New York City Landmarks Preservation Commission (LPC) to survey fifty of Midtown Manhattan's extant theaters in the early 1980s.
+His report, in conjunction with a movement opposing the demolition of the nearby Helen Hayes and Morosco theaters, motivated the New York City Landmarks Preservation Commission (LPC) to survey fifty of Midtown Manhattan's extant theaters in the early 1980s.
 Hardy's firm Hardy Holzman Pfeiffer Associates (HHPA) determined that the Liberty's superstructure and the decorative plasterwork were still intact.
 However, the stage facilities were extremely rundown, and HHPA estimated that the theater required at least $2 million worth of restoration.
 In addition, the facade was deteriorating; the Liberty Bell and bald-eagle decorations had been removed from the facade, and a plain marquee had been placed in front of the theater's facade.

-The LPC had started to consider protecting theaters as landmarks in 1982, including the Liberty Theatre, with discussions continuing over the next several years.
+The LPC started to consider protecting theaters, including the Liberty Theatre, as landmarks in 1982, with discussions continuing over the next several years.
 While the LPC granted landmark status to many Broadway theaters starting in 1987, it deferred decisions on the exterior and interior of the Liberty Theatre.
 Further discussion of the landmark designations was delayed for several decades.
 In late 2015, the LPC hosted public hearings on whether to designate the Liberty and six other theaters as landmarks.
 The LPC rejected the designations in February 2016 because the theaters were already subject to historic-preservation regulations set by the state government.